 Like many good business leaders, the author places business relationships first and foremost in his guide.
 “Supply management covers more breadth and depth than any other discipline in an organization,” says DePaoli.
 “It is the art of building multiple relationships.”

-His book advances to tackle best practices, Lean Six Sigma, and information-based negotiations.
+His book advances to tackle best practices.
 He includes an extensive chapter on planning and strategy that prepares the reader for his multi-dimensional approach to suppliers, offers proven tactics for testing and sourcing suppliers, and is candid about the possible pitfalls of using international sourcing.
 A stickler for robust, data-driven decisions, he shows the sorts of metrics supply managers should be tracking.
 He discusses a range of computer-based tools that allow professionals to conduct their business.
 He warns managers about adopting slick-looking technologies that remain incompatible with an organization’s culture.

 He remains convinced that his story-telling strategy will allow readers to learn more than what any textbook offers.
 “Some of the stories are good management lessons,” says DePaoli.
 “Others are the result of having great people work for me and teamwork, while some are the result of just hard work and massive amounts of tough homework.”
 Supply chain management continues to form the backbone of most companies.
 Knowing how to orchestrate its complexity can give an organization a strong competitive edge.
 The supply managers who are willing to take the journey and possess the indomitable spirit necessary to succeed will greatly benefit from this unorthodox but powerful guide